hussain21j/chat-app/README.md

 # Chat-app
-This application is the beck end art of the Chat applicaiton assignment.
+This application is the beck end part of the Chat application assignment.

 # Information about the overall solution
 Two separate applications built